Kartik33/ORC-APP/README.md

 Sorry , But due to the involvement of the other person in developing this project with me I am not able to share the full project.

-I hope you may get an idea of my skills through the files I am sharing with you

 Structure of the program :

 app